 Image source: Avidxchange

 ACH transfer limits vs wire transfer limits

 ACH transfers are subject to limits on how much money can be moved.
-These limits can be per day, per single transaction, or how much can be transferred in a single month.
-Some banks allow money transfers up to $10,000 per month, and a few even as high as $25,000 a month.
+These limits can be per day, per single transaction or per single month and range from $10,000 per month to as high as $25,000 a month depending on the bank.

 However, other banks have much stricter ACH transaction amount limits, which can be as low as $2,000 a month, so it's important to determine for what purpose you'll be using ACH transfers.

 Wire transfers also have limits, but in general they are higher than ACH transfers.
 As with an ACH transfer, many major banks impose a per-day or per-transaction wire transfer limit.

 For example, Chase Bank sets the limit at $100,000 for individuals, but offers higher limits to businesses on request.
 Citi imposes various amounts depending on the type of account, but it ranges between $1,000 and $10,000 online.
 Fidelity allows up to $100,000 per transfer and $250,000 per day.
 Both the sending the receiving banks typically impose a small fee for wire transfers.

 Wire transfers are widely used internationally, while ACH transfers are currently only used in the US and a few special bilateral agreements.

 Wire transfers are broadly supported internationally, with a mature network of correspondent banks allowing transfers across countries and currencies with usually only one or two intermediary stops.
 Though currency exchange fees can be quite costly at 2-3%.

 ACH transfers are largely limited to the US.
 While there have been occasional pushes for more interoperability between major ACH-like networks globally, the number of parties required to coordinate this is quite high.